csci104/hw/README.md

 If you want to format multiple files in a directory, you can use wildcard operators:

 ```
-# format all .cpp files in directory/
+# Format all .cpp files in directory/
 $ clang-format -i directory/*.cpp

-# format all .cpp and .h files in directory/
+# Format all .cpp and .h files in directory/
 $ clang-format -i directory/*.{h,cpp}
 ```